-Since Amazon provides grocery and food delivery, they take EBT.
+Since Amazon provides grocery and food delivery, they take EBT (also known as food stamps).
 However, not all items qualify, and not all states participate.
 If you live in a participating State in the SNAP/EBT program, you will receive access to Amazon Fresh and get free shipping on orders over $35 once your EBT card is added to the account.

 If you’re just getting started using SNAP or EBT on Amazon, understanding the verification process and shoppable items can feel overwhelming.

-This article will walk you through all you need to know from locational differences, the types of orders that will qualify, and the items you will be able to purchase with your card.
+This article will walk you through all you need to know about locational differences, the types of orders that will qualify, and the items you will be able to purchase with your card.

 We’ll also cover how to verify your account and get started with your shopping!